Short on time, need an Amsterdam 3 day itinerary, and have no idea what to do in Amsterdam in 3 days?

 The Van Loon family were the co-founders of a little company known as the East India Tea Company!

-Who knew?
 Not this chick.
 Saving it for Who Wants to be a Millionaire.

 ***If you have time, try and visit the FOAM Museum right down the street; a museum that is dedicated to photography.
 Here you’ll find fascinating, modern exhibits that force you to question the world around you but in the best possible way.
 Yeah, I had to pick my jaw up off the floor.****